tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

 For black and white or greyscale lineart drawings, a set of parameters are available to calibrate the black line recognition process.

-The result of the process can be previewed in the OpenToonz main Viewer (see  :ref:`Previewing the Cleanup Process <previewing_the_cleanup_process>`  ).
+The result of the process can be previewed in the Tahoma main Viewer (see  :ref:`Previewing the Cleanup Process <previewing_the_cleanup_process>`  ).

 Parameters are the following:

 - **Antialias:**, can be set to **Standard**, **None** or **Morphological**.
 Use **Standard** to keep the antialias resulting from current camera and defined settings.
 Use **None** to eliminate the antialiasing from the processed line, so that the resulting line will be fully solid with no semi-transparent pixels that smooths its edges.
 Use **Morphological** to replace the standard antialias with one obtained by analyzing the image edges.

 - **Autoadjust**, corrects the levels of grey in the drawings in order to avoid darker and lighter drawings in a sequence (see  :ref:`Autoadjusting Greyscale Lineart Drawings <autoadjusting_greyscale_lineart_drawings>`  ).
-(NOTE: This feature is currently not available in OpenToonz).
+(NOTE: This feature is currently not available in Tahoma).

 - **Sharpness:**, defines how sharp the processed lines will be.
 Higher values produce sharper, harder lines, and lower values create smoother lines.